bryanygan/promoscraper/README.md

 # Grab OTP for a forwarded alias
 /grab alias123@forwarder.com

-# Scan all promo codes in the last week
-/searchall 7

 # Find everyone who got WELCOME25B in the last 3 days
 /searchselect 3